We’ve been invited by Share Istria team to join their two-day tour of inland Istria and help them promote the Share Istria project.

 Share Istria is an initiative of the Istrian Tourist Board aimed at travel writers, bloggers, and social influencers.
 The idea is simple: over 12 weeks period, selected influencers will spend in Istria a week full of activities and experiences.
 All expenses paid!
 En plus, the ones who promote Istria in the best and most original way can also win money prizes.
 Awesome, isn’t it?!

 The first influencers are arriving in Istria in just over two weeks, on the 18th of April.
 Applications are closed as per yesterday.
 But you can follow their adventure along on different social media platforms, by simply searching for the #ShareIstria hashtag.
-If interested in finding out more, here is the link.

 See you in Istria!